pyotc/pyotc/docs/joss/paper.md

 As OTC is an active research topic, we believe there are significant opportunities to extend the work here.
 In this direction, we hope that this code will facilitate further explorations in both novel algorithms and more general implementations.
 One could explore for example variations on the policy improvement and policy evaluation algorithms in terms of the stationary distribution (essentially a resolvent calculation).
-Implementation-wise, there are significant opportunities to provide additional interfaces to Python ecosystem, for example interfaces chem or bioinformatics sources.
+Implementation-wise, there are significant opportunities to provide additional interfaces to Python ecosystem, for example interfaces chem or bio informatics sources (for example RDKit [@landrum_rdkitrdkit_2025])
 `pyotc` also enables additional benchmarking studies.

 # Acknowledgments